-Besides these items, Iranians place painted eggs, a mirror, and a goldfish on the table, which are the representer of light and blessing.
+Besides these items, Iranians place painted eggs, a mirror, and a goldfish on the table, representing light and blessing.
 However, there is an argument about putting the fish on the table.
-Historians are not certain about the root of the goldfish on the Haft Seen table, and it is not environmentally-friendly either.
+Historians are not certain about the root of the goldfish on the Haft Seen table, and it is not environmentally friendly either.

-Iranians with different religions put their holy books along with Divan-e Hafez (Hafez’s poetry book) on the table as well.
+Iranians with different religions also put their holy books and Divan-e Hafez (Hafez’s poetry book) on the table.